-The truth is, this is holy, sacred ground.
-Before us is the written record of the greatest gift ever given.
-Let's take a close look at it, word by word by word.
-This is the inspired Word of God, and each word is filled with life-changing significance.
+I don't know of any other verse in the Bible that can help us appreciate the significance of Christmas more than this verse.
+This is holy, sacred ground, the inspired record of the greatest gift ever given.

+Let's take a close look at it, word by word, every word breathed out by the Spirit of God for our eternal benefit.
 As we unpack John 3:16 we'll discover two things about the greatest gift ever given.